-Disasters can happen at any time, and since they happen so fast and without warning, they generally leave us crying for our lost properties, appliances, and data in their wake.
+Disasters can happen at any time, and since they happen so fast and without warning, they generally leave us in disarray, and in ruin (literally).

 How Do You Keep Your Data Safe at All Times?